gozsari/GitHub-Actions-Tutorials/first_lesson.md

-**Introduction to GitHub Actions and Setting Up Your First Workflow**.

 ### Objective
 Understand the basics of GitHub Actions and create a simple workflow that executes when code is pushed to your repository.